WorkCover Queensland Journey Claims

 - And recognised as an employee for tax purposes.

-However, there are qualifying conditions.
-Workers compensation claims are only considered when:
+However, every road accident is assessed on a case-by-case basis, and there are qualifying conditions.
+Workers’ compensation claims are only considered when:

-- The injured worker has travelled directly without significant delays or deviations between the origin and work-related destination (a place where your employer expects you to be present).
+- The injured worker has travelled directly, without significant delays or deviations, between the origin and the work-related destination (a place where your employer expects you to be present).

 - And if employment substantially contributes to the injury during non-routine travel.

-Having a successful journey claim can be complex, but understanding the workers’ compensation claim process can make it much more manageable.
+Making a successful workers’ compensation claim can be complex, but understanding the process can make it much more manageable.
 The process includes:

 - Reporting the injury